openfootball/spec/docs/README.md

 # Football.TXT Format Spec (& Tests)

+## What's News (in 2025)?

+###  fbtok & fbtree

+Note - you can now try the default/standard parser (& tokenizer) for the Football.TXT (match schedule, results, line-ups & more) format as (standalone) command-line tools.

+For the tokenizer (lexer) try:

+     $ fbtok england/2019-20/1-premierleague.txt

+and for the parser - outputing the (abstract) parse tree - try:

+     $ fbtree england/2019-20/1-premierleague.txt

+Tip - to install the tools use:

+     $ gem install fbtok     # (incl. fbtree and others)

+###  Request for Comments

+You are welcome to comment on the default/standard Football.TXT format.
+You can find in the /samples directory.

 ## Intro - Why?
 Philosophy

 Why not use JSON, CSV, XML, YAML, SQL, your ‹format of choice here›?